DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhoods.

 • The College of Communication, located at the Loop Campus, is known for incorporating digital technologies throughout its curriculum, state-of-the-art facilities, and its partnership with DePaul’s Digital Cinema program.

-• The College of Computing and Digital Media, one of the nation’s largest and most innovative Information Technology programs, includes leading courses in animation, computer science, and game design.
+• The College of Computing and Digital Media, with one of the nation’s largest and most innovative Information Technology programs, includes leading courses in animation, computer science, and game design.

 • The College of Education is recognized for its success in preparing teachers for multicultural classrooms and its strategic partnerships with Chicago Public Schools, hospitals, and community agencies.